Are you an adviser? Go to Unbiased Pro

 What happens when you retire in the UK?

-With a pension, you normally have to wait until age 55 to access it, although this is due to rise to 57 in 2028 within the UK.
+With a pension, you normally have to wait until age 55 to access it, although this is due to rise to 57 in 2028 in the UK.

 You can then take up to 25% of your pension pot as a tax-free lump sum.
-The remainder is normally used to provide a taxable income.
+Most people use the remainder to provide a taxable income.

-Many options are available, including purchasing an annuity, which provides a guaranteed income for the remainder of your life or a specific period, or using a drawdown instead.
+Many options are available, including purchasing an annuity, which provides a guaranteed income for the remainder of your life or a specific period, or using flexible drawdown instead.
+This is where you take money out of your pension as needed, while leaving the rest invested so it can (hopefully) continue to grow.

-You can withdraw cash from an ISA at any age, but whether you can pay it back in within the same year without affecting your annual allowance depends on whether it’s a flexible ISA.
+You can withdraw cash from an ISA at any age.
+If you have a flexible ISA, you can pay the money back in within the same tax year without affecting your ISA allowance.

-All withdrawals are completely tax-free, and you can choose to make a big one-off withdrawal or a series of smaller ones which can help with both short-term savings and longer term retirement planning.
+All withdrawals from ISAs are completely tax-free, and you can choose to make a big one-off withdrawal or a series of smaller ones, which can help with both short-term savings and longer-term retirement planning.

 What happens if I die?